sergesyrota/serial-communication-gearman-worker/README.md

 See `contrib` folder for init scripts.
 This will ensure worker will start with system boot.
 If using local gearman, make sure to specify dependency for gearman process, where supported.

+# Running

+Only one worker should be ran per serial port.
+Gearman task name is specified using `--task` argument.